 Mobility impairments and dysphagia/swallowing risks are well known risk indicators that place individuals at significantly higher risk of morbidity and mortality.
 CT DDS mortality data has consistently demonstrated that people who require the need for special assistance when eating and those who cannot ambulate without assistance have a greater mortality rate.
 Therefore the CT DDS mortality review process carefully analyzes the presence or absence of these two risk indicators.
-Once again the FY 2008 data illustrates the relationship between these risk factors and mortality (see Figure 13 below).
+Once again the FY 2009 data illustrates the relationship between these risk factors and mortality (see Figure 13 below).

-Risk Factors 2008
+Risk Factors 2009

 It is well documented in the literature that the more compromised an individual's level of mobility, the greater the likelihood of death.
 CT mortality data supports the importance of mobility as an indicator of morbidity and mortality.
-In FY 2008, fifty-six (56%) of the the deceased did not ambulate independently.
+In FY 2009, eighty (60%) of the deceased did not ambulate independently.
+CT mortality data also supports the importance of dysphagia/swallowing risks as an indicator of morbidity and mortality.
+In FY 2009, seventy (53%) of the deceased were diagnosed with dysphagia.